Tuxera: Tuxera Fusion SMB

-Tuxera FAT+
+Tuxera FusionNFS

-In 2017, Tuxera introduced FAT+, a file system implementation for Universal Flash Storage cards and removable storage that is compatible with FAT32 but without the file size limitation of 4 GiB.
-It is royalty free for UFS card host devices and a standard recommended by the Universal Flash Storage Association.
+FusionNFS is engineered from the ground up to run in user mode, meaning it operates outside the kernel itself enabling containerised deployment, greater flexibility, and security that kernel-mode implementations cannot guarantee.
+FusionNFS achieves up to 22.7 GB/s over a single 200GbE connection, which is faster than NFSD running in kernel mode and more than double the throughput of Ganesha, making it the fastest user-mode NFS server available for Linux.
+Its scale-out capability uses active-active clustering to let multiple Linux server nodes serve the same NFS shares concurrently, load-balancing clients across the cluster with near-linear performance growth, low CPU and memory overhead, and no performance penalty from clustering itself.
+FusionNFS is particularly well-suited to rendering, VFX, image scanning, and AI/ML workloads.

-Consumer products
+Former and consumer products

+ROM‑DOS and SOCKETS (Former / legacy)

+ROM‑DOS is an MS‑DOS‑compatible operating system developed for embedded systems and legacy hardware environments.
+It enables compatibility with existing DOS‑based applications and supports deployments where long‑term hardware or software continuity is required.
+SOCKETS extends ROM‑DOS with networking capabilities, allowing embedded systems based on ROM‑DOS to support internet connectivity.

 AllConnect (discontinued)

 AllConnect was a mobile app for streaming music, photos and videos from Android and iOS devices to DLNA receivers (smart TVs, set-top-boxes, wireless speakers, etc.).
 It was launched on November 12, 2013 under the name of Streambels.
 As of April, 2020, Tuxera discontinued development of the AllConnect technology and removed the Android and iOS apps from their respective stores.

 Microsoft NTFS for Mac by Tuxera (formerly Tuxera NTFS for Mac)

-Microsoft NTFS for Mac by Tuxera allows macOS computers to read and write NTFS partitions.
-By default, macOS provides only read access to NTFS partitions.
-The latest stable version of the driver is 2022, including support for Apple silicon, Intel and PowerPC Macs.
-Microsoft NTFS for Mac by Tuxera is bundled together with Tuxera Disk Manager to facilitate the format and maintenance of NTFS volumes in macOS.
-The software supports NTFS extended attributes and works with virtualization and encryption solutions including Parallels Desktop and VMware Fusion.
+NTFS for Mac by Tuxera allows macOS systems to read from and write to NTFS‑formatted storage volumes.
+By default, macOS provides only limited support for NTFS file systems.
+The software is bundled with Tuxera Disk Manager to facilitate formatting and maintenance of NTFS volumes on macOS and supports use in virtualized environments such as Parallels Desktop and VMware Fusion.